-Behavioural incidents/concerns and rewards: If a serious incident (one which would typically involve the Year Group Leader or a member of the Senior Leadership Team, and a parent/carer) occurs where there might have been bullying or racist behaviour, for example, then a brief form called a Serious Incident Form will need to be filled in.
+Serious incidents/concerns: If a serious incident (one which would typically involve the Year Group Leader or a member of the Senior Leadership Team, and a parent/carer) occurs where there might have been bullying or racist behaviour, for example, then a brief form called a Serious Incident Form will need to be filled in.
 This is then shared with a senior member of staff and subsequent anonymised data is shared with the governing board.

-Accident reporting: All accidents need to be reported in the Accident Book.
-This is kept in the welfare room with Ms Gray.
+Accident reporting: All accidents need to be reported in the online Accident and Medical Log available to all staff on the Google Drive.
+A paper based log is also available in the Welfare room for those who do not have immediate access to a computer.
+This is kept in the welfare room with Mrs Pyke.
 The Accident Log is reported to governors every term.